patrickstowell/PHY303-Lectures-2024/_sources/unit3/phy303-unit3-shellmodel-and-spin.md

 ##### Odd-Even Parabolas
 A closer look at the chart of Nuclides shows that nuclei with N and Z away from the major numbers are more likely to be unstable.
-If we plot nuclei that lie on a line of a constant A, for example A=121 we find that odd and even A nuclei sit on two seperate parabola.
+If we plot nuclei that lie on a line of a constant A, for example A=121 we find that odd and even A nuclei sit on two separate parabola.
 Whilst our delta term in the SEMF can account for some of this it cannot account for the difference across all nuclei.

 :::{figure-md} bindingforisobars
 <img src='figure-unit3-isobar-binding.png' width="70%" alt="Binding curves for different isobars showing drop to point of stability">